Mohannad1260/Java_Herb_ch11_HW/README.md

 }
 ```

 I used the synchronized keyword in the shared resource BoundedBuffer so that
 only a single thread can be in put() or take() at a time.
-We don't want to
+We don't want to two
-two threads to produce and a thread to produce and another to consume at the
+threads to produce simultaneously or a thread to produce and another to consume
-same time that can create race conditions.
+at the same time.
+If that happens then we can end up with race conditions.

 We use wait() when the buffer is full to stop any producer from producing any
 more items and we use wait() when the buffer is empty() to stop consumers from